There are six main intestinal parasites:

 Parasites can be very good at hiding.
 A parasite may try to hide, but they cannot hide from treatment.
 We recommend deworming therapy even in cases where we don’t see parasite eggs in appropriate cases.
 This means depending on the life stage they are in, we may not see any parasite eggs, which is what we are looking for under the microscope.
 You are not always going to see the “spaghetti” like structures (a small worm burden, may be difficult to detect), for example, which is the adult stage (even after deworming).
 Adult worms are rarely passed unless in heavy worm burdens.
 We also analyze a sample of a very large sample from your pet, parasites can hide from us too, we might not have hit the “parasite jackpot” today.
 In this case, prevention or prophylaxis is best.

 Intestinal worms can be a serious problem in young puppies and kittens.

 Puppies can become infected with roundworms through ingesting the eggs in their mother’s milk.
 Dogs and puppies can also become infected by sniffing or licking infected feces.
 Roundworms are most threatening to puppies.
 The most common consequence of roundworms is growth reduction.
 Since roundworms eat partially digested food in the intestinal tract, if there is a large burden of roundworms they will rob the growing puppy of vital nutrients.
 In puppies, clinical signs such as stunted growth, potbelly appearance, and recurrent diarrhea are a good indication of roundworm infection.
-Adult dogs can have vomiting, diarrhea or weight loss associated with this parasite.
-Definitive diagnosis is made by microscopic examination of the dog’s feces.
-This parasite can be passed onto humans, therefore strict hygiene (hand washing) is important.
+Adult dogs can have vomiting, diarrhea, or weight loss associated with this parasite.
+A definitive diagnosis is made by microscopic examination of the dog’s feces.
+This parasite can be passed onto humans, therefore strict hygiene (handwashing) is important.